rdlauer/articles/nativescript/serverless/post.md

 ## The NativeScript Angle

-*So what is this article doing on the NativeScript blog?*

 While mobile apps are generally distributed via the app stores and of course run on mobile devices, nearly every app has a supporting backend.
-Therefore, when you are building your next NativeScript app, consider the serverless capabilities of [Kinvey](https://www.kinvey.com/).
+Therefore, when you are building your next NativeScript app, consider the serverless capabilities of [Kinvey](https://www.progress.com/kinvey).
 You can build a better app with capabilities like:

 - 🏃 Quick access to [legacy databases](https://devcenter.kinvey.com/guides/rapid-data);
-- 🔌 Easy connectivity to [enterprise authentication](https://www.kinvey.com/enterprise-authentication-kinvey/) systems;
+- 🔌 Easy connectivity to [enterprise authentication](https://www.progress.com/blogs/enterprise-authentication-kinvey) systems;
 - 🍃 The ability to write [low code, lightweight microservices](https://devcenter.kinvey.com/guides/flex-services) for data integrations and business logic;
 - 📲 [Push notifications](https://devcenter.kinvey.com/guides/push) for iOS and Android;
 - 📂 [Data](https://devcenter.kinvey.com/guides/datastore) and [file](https://devcenter.kinvey.com/guides/files) storage;